mhalcrow/markdown-cv/index.md

  * I conceived the <a href="https://cloud.google.com/kms">Google Cloud Key Management Service (KMS)</a> project and proposed the initial design.
-I transitioned the project to another team that specializes in key management, and they drove it to commercial success.
+I transitioned the project to another team that specializes in key management, and they drove it to commercial success while adhering to my original design.

 **Customer-supplied Encryption Keys**<br>